mrthomaschin/EmployeeDirectory/README.md

 The app is based on two models, `Employees` and `Employee`. `Employees` only contains an array of `Employee`s, but I wanted to separate these with the intention of adding on to these models.
 We could potentially add more properties to each employee, or to the list of employee itself.
 Therefore, splitting them into two separate classes keeps the hierarchical structure more organized in the long run.

 The Views are housed in the `ViewController` and the `EmployeeTableViewCell`.
 The `ViewController` sets up the navigation bar and the refresh control, as well as trigger the JSON data fetch in the view model.
 The view controller also conforms to `UITableViewDataSource` and `UITableViewDelegate`, setting up the table view. `EmployeeTableViewCell` contains the constraints necessary to format employee data, structured with Auto Layout.
+Tapping on the view cell will print the employee's name and team in the console, as a placeholder for future feature implementations.

 ### Asynchronous Programming